akilli/docker/README.md

 `akilli/docker` based jenkins image.

-You can use [`docker-compose.yml`](https://github.com/akilli/docker/blob/master/jenkins/docker-compose.yml) as a starting point for your configuration.
+You can use the example docker-compose.yml as a starting point for your configuration.